-The new improvements to the Row River water treatment plant are now substantially finished and are approximately 98% complete.
-The project is being funded by low interest loans through the Safe Drinking Water and Water/Wastewater loan programs administered through the Oregon Economic and Community Development Department.
-Loan agreements have been executed for the improvements to the Row River water treatment plant, and associated pipeline replacement project, at a final completion cost of \$9,583,553.
+The improvements to the Row River water treatment plant are now complete.
+The project was funded by low interest loans through the Safe Drinking Water and Water/Wastewater loan programs administered through Business Oregon (formerly OECDD).
+Loan agreements were executed for the improvements to the Row River water treatment plant, and associated pipeline replacement project, at a final completion cost of \$9,596,630.